harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 This can occur if an expression or variable is called before it's value is resolved.

-In Build (CI) stages, steps run in separate containers/build pods, and the pipeline can only [use expressions after they are resolved](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables#only-use-expressions-after-they-can-be-resolved).
+In Build (CI) stages, steps run in separate containers/build pods, and the pipeline can only successfully [resolve expressions if the target value is available](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables#use-expressions-only-after-they-can-be-resolved).

 For example, assume you have a step (named, for example, `my-cool-step`) that uses an expression to reference the output variable of a step in a [repeat looping strategy](https://developer.harness.io/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism#repeat-strategies).
 If `my-cool-step` runs before the repeat loop completes, then the expression's value isn't resolved and therefore it isn't available when `my-cool-step` calls that value.